What is cytomegalovirus (CMV)?

-Babies can sometimes catch CMV within the uterus (womb) and can be born with CMV infection.
+Babies can sometimes catch CMV when in the uterus (womb) and can be born with CMV infection.
 This is known as congenital CMV.

-Children and adults with poor immunity (for example on treatment for diseases such as cancer, or are sick with infections including HIV infection) can get severe CMV infections which tend to affect mainly the lungs or the eyes.
+Children and adults with poor immunity (for example on treatment for diseases such as cancer, or are sick with infections including HIV infection) can get severe CMV.
+Severe infections affect mainly the lungs or the eyes.
 Sometimes other organs such as the brain or the gut can be affected.

 How do you catch CMV?

-Babies born with congenital CMV acquire the virus in the uterus.
-Babies with CMV infection pass large amounts of CMV in their urine in the first year of life, so anyone who has not had CMV before can catch it when changing nappies if they are not careful and do not wash their hands afterwards.
+Babies born with congenital CMV have been infected with the virus while in the uterus (womb).
+Babies with CMV infection pass large amounts of CMV in their saliva and in their urine in the first year of life.
+Anyone who has not had CMV before can catch it if they come in contact with saliva from these babies e.g. kissing on lips or sharing eating utensils or when changing nappies if they are not careful and do not wash their hands afterwards.

-Most other CMV infections are caught from respiratory secretions (from people coughing or sneezing or exhaling the virus when breathing out).
+Most other CMV infections are caught mainly from respiratory secretions e.g. from CMV infected people coughing or sneezing and people then coming in contact with the secretions after.

 Can CMV be caught from breast milk?

-Tiny premature babies can very rarely get severe CMV infection from breast milk if their mother has had CMV infection before.
+Tiny, very premature babies can occasionally get severe CMV infection from breast milk if their mother has had CMV infection before.
 The risks and benefits of breast milk for these babies should be discussed with your neonatologist (newborn specialist).
-Healthy term babies can get CMV from breast milk if the mother has had CMV in the past.
+Healthy term babies can also get CMV from breast milk if the mother has had CMV in the past.
 They almost always never get any symptoms of illness

 Can CMV be caught from sex?